abhishek-jha-ce/eng130-wk07-IaC/ansible/setup-web.md

 }
 ```

+## YAML

+- YAML is a human-readable data-serialization language.
+- It is commonly used for configuration files and in applications where data is being stored or transmitted.

+### YAML Syntax
+- YAML is case sensitive.
+- YAML uses indentation to represent scope.
+- YAML uses three dashes (---) to indicate the start of a document, and three dots (...) to indicate the end of a document.
+- YAML supports two data structures: hashes and arrays.

-# YAML
+### YAML for Playbook

-- We create the YAML file - Playbooks, **Playbooks** are YAML files containing a list of ordered tasks that should be executed on a remote server to complete a task.
+- We use YAML file to create Playbooks, **Playbooks** are YAML files containing a list of ordered tasks that should be executed on a remote server to complete a task.

-- We create the YAML file inside `/etc/ansible`
+- We create the YAML file inside `/etc/ansible`.

-## YAML file for installing `nginx server`
+## YAML file (Playbook) for installing `nginx server`

 **Step 1**: We create a yaml file called `configure_nginx.yml` to install nginx server.